Algebras and modules

 Geometry on formal duals of algebras

-Given a monoidal category and a coalgebra in denote by () the category of right (resp. left) -comodules; similarly for an algebra , denote by (resp. ) the category of left -modules (right -modules); if the monoidal category is symmetric or there is instead an appropriate distributive law, then there are extensions of this notation to bimodules, bicomodules, relative Hopf modules, entwined modules etc. e.g. for left-right relative -Hopf modules where is a -comodule algebra over a bialgebra .
+Given a monoidal category and a coalgebra in denote by () the category of right (resp. left) -comodules; similarly for an algebra , denote by (resp. ) the category of left E-modules (right -modules).
+If the monoidal category is symmetric or there is instead an appropriate distributive law, then there are extensions of this notation to bimodules, bicomodules, relative Hopf modules, entwined modules etc. e.g. Write for left-right relative -Hopf modules where is a -comodule algebra over a bialgebra .

 If equalizers exist in , this formula extends to a bifunctor

 If is a bialgebra in and is a right -comodule algebra then the same formula defines a bifunctor